G1OJS/BandOpticon/Change History.md

   - add call-square as an entity option?
 Which level square?
 All?
 Independently select call+square and the square level?
   - add "show distance and bearing" to RHS
   - switch to https://www.brailleinstitute.org/freefont/
+  - remove the rogue space in RH html appearing if remote entities in home is empty (needs an if statement between the += lines around lines 728 and 736.
+  - investigate why V1.1.0 seems slower (at least to Google inspector) than V1.0.4

 Code tidying:
   - add explanation to highlighter code & update variable names